Second degree reckless homicide defense – Meyer Van Severen, S.C.

 “Cause” is another term defined by the statutes.
 Cause simply means that the defendant’s act was a substantial factor in producing the death of the victim.

-“Criminally reckless conduct” is a term that’s broken down by its own elements.
+“Criminally reckless conduct” is a term that contains its own elements.
 Those elements require:

 Second-degree reckless homicide cases often involve complex issues.
 Sometimes the defendant makes statements to police.
 If those statements were made while subject to custodial interrogation and police didn’t provide a Miranda warning, your criminal defense attorney may be able to keep those statements out of trial.
 Often complex manslaughter cases involve medical reports that your attorney needs to understand.

 At Meyer Van Severen, S.C. we continually challenge illegal police conduct.
 We’re not afraid to fight your murder case all the way to jury trial.
 Not all criminal defense attorneys have the confidence, intelligence, and aggression to fight your case.
 But we do.
-Contact our firm at (414) 270-0202 to speak to Attorneys Meyer or Van Severen regarding your murder case.
+Contact our firm at (414) 270-0202 to speak with one of our criminal defense attorneys regarding your case.